 Feedback provided by educational partners was meaningful and supplied the necessary input for the development of the 2021-2024 LCAP.
-During 2022 annual update meetings, educational partners continued to provide feedback on the continual need for social/emotional and mental health supports for our students.
+During the 2022 annual update meetings, educational partners continued to provide feedback on our students' continual need for social/emotional and mental health supports.
 Educational partners were in favor of the new on-site school based mental health counseling and expressed the need to strengthen and continue the services.
 Teachers and parents also identified the need for more student internships and work-based learning opportunities and a need for more meaningful CTE offerings.
-Educational partners also identify that having additional instructional aides and tutors on campus have been supportive of student needs in regards to learning loss and academic support.
-Parents and families identified the top three priorities in regards to education which included: #1- Social/Emotional Supports, #2 Academic Intervention Programs, and #3 College and Career Readiness.
-Education staff identified the top three priorities for an area of focus is #1-more social/emotional supports, #2 more CTE and post-secondary supports, #3 academic intervention programs to support struggling readers.
+Educational partners also identify that having additional instructional aides and tutors on campus has supported student needs regarding learning loss and academic support.
+Parents and families identified the top three priorities regarding education: 1) Social/Emotional Supports; 2) Academic Intervention Programs; and 3) College and Career Readiness.
+Education staff identified the top three priorities for an area of focus is 1) more social/emotional supports; 2) more CTE and post-secondary supports; 3) academic intervention programs to support struggling readers.
 Educational partners identified the need to find more community members and local businesses in Garberville to support our youth with work-based learning and internship opportunities.
 The site is geographically isolated and rural in nature.
 Staff have identified the need for more reading interventions, assessments, and individual supports for our struggling readers.
 The feedback and data from in-person meetings and surveys was carefully reviewed for trends and highlights.